maldins46/comepaolo-blog/_posts/2025-09-21-codycolor.markdown

 2019 was a year of big changes in my life.

 I had just graduated with my bachelor’s degree that February.
-My course was *Informatica Applicata*—roughly equivalent to Computer Science outside Italy.
+My course was *Informatica Applicata*: that's roughly equivalent to Computer Science outside Italy.
 I already liked programming, even though, looking back from where I am now, I was just at the beginning of my journey.

 ![Me and my beloved colleghi urbinati]({{ site.baseurl }}/assets/article_images/2025-09-21-codycolor/university.jpg "It's me during my degree!")

+I still remember my thesis well: *Utilizzo del pattern Publish-Subscribe e dei Message Broker nell'implementatione di giochi online Multiplayer e Applicazioni Distribuite* 🗣🗣️📢📢🔥🔥

-I still remember my thesis well: it was based on experiments I did with message brokers—mainly RabbitMQ—during an internship at a small software company in my city.
-That internship was mandatory to complete the degree.
+A very roboant name for a thesis, isn't it?
+It was based on experiments I did with message brokers (mainly [RabbitMQ](https://www.rabbitmq.com/)) and the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern, during an internship at a software company in my town.

 It was an interesting topic, one that hadn’t been covered during my studies.
-But as I discovered during my internship, message brokers are essential in microservice or even simpler multi-service architectures, especially when handling asynchronous communication.
+But as I discovered during my internship, message brokers are essential in microservice, or even simpler multi-service architectures, especially when handling asynchronous communication.

-For my thesis, I built a small browser-based multiplayer game.
+As part of my thesis, I also built a small browser-based multiplayer game.
 It was simple but fun: every player controlled a ninja cat who could throw fireballs at others on a Super Mario–like map.
 I created everything with an HTML canvas, following an online guide (simpler times!).

 ![A screen from the thesis about the NinjaCat gameplay.]({{ site.baseurl }}/assets/article_images/2025-09-21-codycolor/ninja-cat.png "Example of gameplay")